 What are the benefits of LPWAN?

-Let’s take a closer look at the benefits of LPWAN, specifically for large-scale IoT deployments.
+Let’s look at a few specific benefits of using LPWAN, especially for large-scale deployments:

 Low power consumption